pybricks/pybricks-api/CONTRIBUTING.md

 - [Python 3][python]
 - [Poetry][poetry]

-Information on installing prerequisites can be found on the [pybricks-micropython wiki][wiki].
+Information on installing prerequisites can be found on the [pybricks-micropython contributor's guide][contributing].

 Initial setup: